jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 The word *pan* has an origin in ancient Greek: it means everything, inclusive, *all*.

-And Pandoc is a useful tool for managing and controlling your documents in a marked down format.
+Pandoc is a useful tool for managing and controlling your documents in a marked down format.
 By learning specific codes and sequences you can control your computer and preserve documents using only your keyboard.
 The documents you use with Pandoc will survive the constantly changing faces of fancy word processing programs and the plain text format will always be accessible and readable.
 You can use Pandoc syntax extensions to transform files into different formats and citation styles.

 Pandoc is like driving a car, but a car where the layers of the machine are peeled back to put every mechanism of the vehicle at your fingertips.